 www.plantje.nl

-How do a Cat and a plant go well together?
+How do a Cat and a plant get along well?

 Make it interesting:

-entertained cat will be less likely to use plants as toys.
+Provide enough toys and Cat trees so your cat has enough distraction.
+A content and entertained cat is less likely to use plants as toys.

 Learning and setting boundaries: